Healthy Homes Assessment Waipatu

 What are the most unreasonable gaps or holes?

-If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole, then it’s likely to be a gap or crack that requirements sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-Gaps greater than 3mm that allow air to enter or exit within your house require to be sealed.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap and you are able to feel it, it’s likely a crack or crack that requirements sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit within your home require sealing.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever possible.

-You don’t need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement of the structure as the household warms and cools to allow them to be closed and opened rather instead of being stuck.
-We will examine every window and door in the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows may be required to allow movement of the building as the household heats and cools, so that they can still be shut and opened, rather than sticking.
+We will examine every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections